FortranVBA/DAP9/README.md

 ## Admin panel

-One you have launched the server, the Django default admin panel can be reached by visiting [http://localhost:8000/admin/](http://localhost:8000/admin/).
+Once you have launched the server, the Django default admin panel can be reached by visiting [http://localhost:8000/admin/](http://localhost:8000/admin/).

 The super user admin has the following login:
 -	Username: admin ; Password: admin